carlosjimz87/FunWithFlags/README.md

 The app makes use of the **Architecture Components**  of the [Android Jetpack](https://developer.android.com/jetpack/) libraries.
 The design is based in **MVVM Pattern** and **reactive programming**.

-With this architecture strongly guarantees [SEC](https://developer.android.com/jetpack/guide#separation-of-concerns) and using [DI](https://en.wikipedia.org/wiki/Dependency_injection) the integration of different parts is easier and clean.
+With this architecture strongly guarantees [SoC](https://developer.android.com/jetpack/guide#separation-of-concerns) and using [DI principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) the integration of different parts is easier and clean.

 To persist data the [Room](https://developer.android.com/jetpack/androidx/releases/room) library is implemented, giving the app cohesion and stability.